dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  A little knowledge is a dangerous thing, but a little want of knowledge is also a dangerous thing.
+  A good end is the reward of the pious.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)